jainharshu01/ai-builder/README.md

 ---

 *Built as part of the UrbanRoof Applied AI Builder assignment.
-For questions about the implementation, contact [your email].*
+For questions about the implementation, contact [harshitasaraogi01@gmail.com].*